ka-de/cringe.live/content/docs/yiff_toolkit/dataset_tools/_index.md

 ---

 A "small" collection of Python and PowerShell scripts that dataset curators might find handy.
+The ⚡ in the title means it is a PowerShell script and 🐍 means Python.

 {{< section details >}}